Revisiting The Last Dance

 Because eventually championships aren’t enough.
 You crave greater individual recognition.
 You want more money and more appreciation.
 And resentments build up.

-Because as Jordan said, “winning has a price and leadership has a price.”
+As Jordan said, “winning has a price and leadership has a price.”

 Young players may not be ready, willing, and able to pay that price to contribute to organizational greatness.
 They may not be willing to elevate someone else, since they fear not receiving as much credit, money, and fame for the team’s accomplishments as they would for their own accolades.